EsolMio/EsolMio-FirstGit/Java packet note/Tips of 克隆的控制.md

  public Object clone()
      throws CloneNotSupportedException {
   throw new CloneNotSupportedException();
-  //Attention of "new", throw a exception should create this class
+  //Attention of "new", throwing a exception should
+  //create a new instance
  }
 ```